carbon-language/carbon-lang/flang/documentation/Calls.md

 The parts of the external name can be separated by some character that is acceptable for use in LLVM IR and assembly language but not in user Fortran or C code, or by switching case
-(so long as there's a way to copy with extension names that don't begin with letters).
+(so long as there's a way to cope with extension names that don't begin with letters).

-In particular, the period (`.`) seems safe to use as a separator character, and a leading `_Fa.` can serve to isolate these names from other uses and identify the earliest link-compatible version.
+In particular, the period (`.`) seems safe to use as a separator character, so a `Fa.` prefix can serve to isolate these discretionary names from other uses and to identify the earliest link-compatible version.
+For examples: `Fa.foo`, `Fa.mod.foo`, `Fa.mod.submod.foo`.

 ## Further topics to document